thomaspernet/DataAnalysisPy/README.md

 I define a low dimension categorical variable when the number of groups is less than 10.
 If above, it is cast down to high dimension.
-In this tab, we are interested by the distribution of a continuous variable for each group in the categorical variable.
+In this tab, we are interested in the distribution of a continuous variable for each group in the categorical variable.
 You can select to transform the continuous variable in log or not.